QualiSystems/ByteBlower-Controller-Shell-2G/README.md

 You must copy the offline requirement - `byteblower-2.14.2-cp37-cp37m-win32.whl` - from the `offline_requirements` folder to your local PyPi server.
 See [Updating Python Dependencies for Shells](#updating-python-dependencies-for-shells).

+## Restrictions on BB configuration:
+* Uni-direction traffic not supported.
+* Each flow must have unique frame blasting configuration.

 # In This Guide

 * [Overview](#overview)